 Establish basic house rules.

-Help your kids “practice” how they might respond to various scenarios with role playing.
-You pretend to be a bully or a pushy friend, and have your child practice his or her reactions.
-If they get flustered, reverse the roles and show them good ways they can respond.
+Help your kids “practice” how they might respond to various scenarios with role-playing.
+You pretend to be a bully or a pushy friend and have your child practice his or her reactions.
+If they get flustered, reverse the roles and show them good ways to respond.

 Be selective about friends.

 Encourage your kids to choose friends who act as good friends should.
 Kids should seek out friends who are kind, respectful, and make good choices.
 If they are hanging out with children who act out or encourage bad behavior, suggest that they start hanging out with other friends with better attitudes and influences.
 Help facilitate those better friendships by inviting the “good” friends over after school.

 Kids need to learn that their actions have consequences.
 Hopefully, they will learn this through your discipline of smaller infractions as they grow.
 Teach them that following peer pressure into a bad decision will be met with consequences, and remind them to consider what those consequences may be should they make the wrong choice.

 Allow them to use you as the bad guy.

 Tell your kids that if they need to get out of a bad situation, they can always use you as their scapegoat.
 For instance, “Ugh!
 My parents are such losers.
 They will kill me if they found out (and they did last time) so I’m gonna pass.”